invokermain/aoc2022/README.md

-# Adevnt of Code 2022
+# Advent of Code 2022
 My solutions to the [Advent of Code 2022](https://adventofcode.com/2022) challenges written in rust.

 Progress: